Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 Therefore, he was anxious to examine the crime scene in depth afterwards, so that he could inform the French Embassy of the investigation and know any possible information given to them by any witness.

-I waited outside of the embassy, as Bonheur had entered to speak with the officials.
+I had waited outside of the embassy, as Bonheur had entered to speak with the officials.

 After he had finished and returned, I took Bonheur to the crime scene of the murdered French diplomat.